Vyral/base-template/_posts/2023-07-11-ready-to-sell-get-top-dollar-for-your-home-with-our-repair-and-renovation-solutions.md

 {% include excerpt.html %}

-If you're thinking about selling your house but it needs a few repairs, know we can assist with that.
+If you're thinking about selling your house, but it needs a few repairs, know we can assist with that.
 We work with plenty of vendors, contractors, and subcontractors that can help you.
 Even if you're planning to sell in six months or a year, it would be a good idea to get started on this now.&nbsp;

 **We can meet with you to help you formulate a game plan and get your house in the best condition so that you can get the most amount of money for it.** Mitigating your repairs will help you get that special price you're looking for.
 Just know that we have some programs that can help you.&nbsp;

 Please give us a call if you're thinking about selling your property.
-We hope to hear from you soon!&nbsp;<br>
+We hope to hear from you soon!&nbsp;